 Vista View Events at Open Heart Ranch

-Western Colorado is home to some of the state’s most beautiful mountain wedding venues, where rocky peaks tower dramatically over river basins, canyons and rolling fields.
+The western part of the state is home to some of the most beautiful Colorado wedding venues, where rocky peaks tower dramatically over river basins, canyons and rolling fields.
 Vista View Events at Open Heart Ranch makes the most of the stunning setting, offering couples a private ranch all to themselves on their wedding day.
 Whether you’re exchanging vows on the stone patio, taking sunset photos in the fields, or dancing the night away in the modern barn, this perfectly rustic setting is a gorgeous backdrop for any celebration.
 The Vista View Events team is there to help every step of the way, from a list of recommended vendors to a day-of coordinator who will execute your vision with aplomb.